You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 How do I make my home comfortable for guests?

-To create a comfortable home for guests to visit, keeping your house at a comfortable temperature in each room of your house (even the rooms you don’t regularly use, but that your guests do) can make a big difference for your visitors.
-And many of the above suggestions can help, too.
+In addition to our 11 suggestions above, keeping your house at a comfortable temperature in each room of your house (even the rooms you don’t regularly use, but that your guests do) can make a big difference for your visitors.

-Sealed can help you create a plan for important home upgrades that can increase your comfort while decreasing energy use.
+Sealed can create a custom plan for your home that increases comfort and decreases energy use.

 Why is my upstairs so hot in summer?